 Example 2 – Catchy Bio

-Here’s another example, I find his bio to be pretty catchy.
+Here’s another example to stand out from the crowd.
+I find his bio to be pretty catchy.

 Translated, it goes like this: